Rudolph Krejci

-Rudolph Krejci (Rudolf Václav Krejčí; 4 March 1929 - 9 December 2018) was a Czechoslovak-American philosopher and professor, who was the founder of the Philosophy and Humanities Programs at the University of Alaska Fairbanks, and founder and first dean of the university's College of Arts and Sciences in 1975.
+Rudolph Krejci (Rudolf Václav Krejčí; 4 March 1929 – 9 December 2018) was a Czech-American philosopher and professor, who was the founder of the Philosophy and Humanities Programs at the University of Alaska Fairbanks, and founder and first dean of the university's College of Arts and Sciences in 1975.
 In 1997, after 37 years at the university, Krejci became Professor Emeritus of Philosophy and Humanities.